 Crystal meth (mkpuru mmiri) is a very potent central nervous stimulant.
-It stimulates the dopamine receptor to release dopamine and block its uptake thereby creating a sense of euphoria.
-It also gives high level of energy and mental alertness even if the person has not slept.
+It stimulates the dopamine receptor to release dopamine and block its uptake, thereby creating a sense of euphoria.
+It also gives a high level of energy and mental alertness even if the person has not slept.

-A person taking crystal meth appears restless, talks very fast with so many ideation.
+A person taking crystal meth appears restless, talks very fast with so many ideations.

 Components of Crystal meth

 You have to look at the component of crystal meth first.
-The drug is made from household ingredients cooked together in meth lab.
+The drug is made from household ingredients cooked together in the meth lab.
 The process of cooking produces dangerous chemicals.
-Unlike cocaine that has plant sources, crystal meth is artificially made.
+Unlike cocaine, that has plant sources, crystal meth is artificially made.